 11. Keep track of your influences and their progress

 Once your budget is all spent up, it’s not just a case of sitting back and relaxing – this is where the hard work really begins.
 You now need to keep tabs on your influencers and their progress in order to make sure your investments are worthwhile.
 You can organize yourself with spreadsheets or you can even acquire a program, like Assembly that will manage and track your influencer marketing for you.

 12. Re-use influencer content

-Hopefully these savvy tips banked for your influence marketing strategy will help you spend your budget wisely and reap the rewards of increased brand visibility and maximum profits.
+Hopefully, these tips for your influence marketing strategy will help you spend your budget wisely and reap the rewards of increased brand visibility and maximum profits.

 Need help getting started?
-We invite you to schedule a complimentary inbound marketing consultation where we can discuss your current inbound initiatives, strategy and even the content marketing and lead generation process you have outlined to make sure it's a success.
+We invite you to schedule an inbound marketing consultation where we can discuss your current inbound initiatives to make sure it's a success.